 Cathy and Peter Halstead have known each other since they were 16.
 They both grew up in families that for generations have sought to bring art and education to communities both in the United States and abroad.
 They were later classmates at both Columbia and NYU.
 Cathy is an abstract painter, who has shown around the world.
-Peter is a pianist, photographer, and poet.
-He has published several volumes of poems and photos, and is working on a six-volume piano series, Pianist Lost, for Albany Records, of which two are available.
-Two volumes of his poetry are currently available, Sea Sun and Blinds.
+Peter is a pianist, photographer, novelist, and poet.

 Cathy worked with her father in the liquor company he founded with her in 1972, and ultimately became President and Chairman.

-Cathy and Peter founded the Digital Lab in the library at Brown, where Cathy is a Member of the Corporation.
+Cathy and Peter founded the Digital Lab in the Rockefeller Library at Brown, where Cathy is a Member Emerita of the Corporation.
 Cathy is on the board of Rockefeller Philanthropy Advisors and of the Storm King Art Center.

 She and Peter are trustees of the Sidney E. Frank Foundation, which makes over ninety grants annually to charities in the United States and England.
-Grantees include The Juilliard School, The Manhattan School of Music, The Curtis Institute of Music, the La Jolla Playhouse, Hawaii Opera Theater, The San Francisco Symphony, the Aspen and Vail Music Festivals.
+Grantees include Storm King Art Center, The Colburn School, Glyndebourne Opera, Brown University, the Chamber Music Society, New Leaders, and the Aspen and Vail Music Festivals.

-It supports diverse efforts in Montana in the arts and education.
-Cathy and Peter were inspired to found Tippet Rise by the Storm King Art Center and by the many institutions they have been lucky enough to work with, as a way to share all the things they love: music, sculpture, poetry, and nature.
+The foundation also supports diverse efforts in Montana in the arts and education.
+Cathy and Peter were inspired to found Tippet Rise by the Storm King Art Center, TICKON Sculpture Park in Denmark, la fondation Maeght in St.-Paul-de-Vence, Snape Maltings in England, and by the Vail and Aspen Music Festivals.

 Cathy and Peter have two wonderful daughters and two adorable grandchildren.